Art and Technology: A Dubious Alliance in the Digital Revolution

 Artistic Vision and Purpose

-Artists in both digital and traditional art media explore and apply similar principles of design, spontaneity, and expressiveness as they envision and work upon a painting.
-Their tools differ, but it's the artistic vision and skill that matter in both.
-The two can even mimic one another to some extent.
-Physical and optical texturing of digital paintings can resemble actual paint; and pixel-painting can be meticulous rendered with traditional paintbrushes (Chuck Close).
-But the wonder, to my mind, lies in their differences and the ways these two approaches can enhance one another.
-Here's a personal story that may outline some of the issues raised by traditional verus digital methods of painting.I was studying classical realism at an art academy in Toronto to learn classical painting techniques.
+Here's a personal story that highlights some of the issues raised by traditional versus digital methods of painting.I was studying classical realism at a fine art academy in Toronto in order to learn classical painting techniques.
 At the time, these skills weren't considered valuable at my Vancouver art school.
-I knew my art was headed in different direction, but I wanted to learn classical techniques to assure that my own brand of expressive painting resulted from choices, not defaults.
-While learning classical techniques, I continued playing with digital painting, something I'd enjoyed doing as a break.
+I knew my personal art was headed in a non-classical direction, but I wanted to learn these techniques to boost confidence in my skills and choices (not defaults).
+While learning classical techniques, I continued playing with digital painting, something I'd enjoyed doing as a break from the academy program.

 A Personal Perspective

 My very first solo show in Vancouver some years ago, Child Out of Time (see here) was of digital paintings.
-It clearly reflected classical training put to imaginative ends.
-I chose to work in digital media at that time because it was the artistic technique that most closely reflected the dramatic inspiration for this series: an old monochrome photo of unknown children, displayed along with war memorabilia in a tiny civic archive in Europe.
-The experience filtered into my dreams and took hold, resulting in Child Out of Time.
-So much so that I made of an art video with music, narration, and poetry excerpts fitted to the images (see here).
+To me, it clearly reflected classical training put to imaginative ends.
+I chose to work in digital media at that time because it was the artistic technique that most closely reflected the source of inspiration for this series: an old monochrome photo of unknown children that was displayed, along with war memorabilia, in a tiny civic archive in Europe.
+It was a sad and dramatic experience for me.
+That experience filtered into my dreams and took hold, resulting in Child Out of Time, so that I also made of an art video with music and poetry excerpts fitted to the images (see here).

-When making this digital painting, series I used the traditional rendering techniques I'd been taught at the academy and applied them to pixels rather than paint.
-I blended and refined the many layers contained in a painting, knowing that the effect I wanted was of a timeless photo, no brush strokes.
-Must say, I missed the direct, sensory contact of traditional painting with brushes and paint.
-But it was the right technique to use given the image I wanted to create: a photo that looked like something real but could not have been.
+When making this digital painting, series I used the traditional rendering techniques, taught at the classical-realist academy, and applied them to pixels rather than paint.
+I blended and refined the many layers contained in a painting, knowing that the effect I wanted was of a timeless photo with no brush strokes.
+I did miss out on the direct, sensory contact of traditional painting with brushes and paint.
+But digital was the right technique to use given the image I wanted to create: a photo that looked like something real but could not have happened.

 I had much to explain about my digital technique in those still early days of digital painting.

 Although I personally prefer the sensuous feel of paint and kinetic movement in making paintings, I routinely go back and forth into digital media for exploration and fun.
-It's also fairly easy, or at least quickly done, to swipe, obliterate, or try several digital versions across layers of a digital work.
-Here's an example of an optically textured digital painting and my acrylic painting upon which it was based.
+It's also fairly easy and quick, to swipe, obliterate, and try several digital versions across layers of a digital work.
+It can trigger imagination faster (not necessarily better) than using actual paint to make many thumbnail sketches Here's an example: an optically textured digital painting (at left) beside an actual acrylic painting shows how you can explore different features of paint application digitally.

 Current State of Digital Art

 The critical question, for me, is whether the process of making art remains with the artist or with the machine.
-In digital film-making, for example, the artistic product still rests with human design and intervention (good or faulty) in the process.
-But what happens when algorithms in a computer program, itself, are sufficient to produce the output?
-Start it up and the computer generates the rest.
-WIth this, we enter the territory called Artificial Intelligence/AI.
+What happens when algorithms in a computer program, itself, are sufficient to produce the output?

 .